Chinese in Northwest America Research Committee (CINARC)

 Yip Family Tree, Burton Library, University of British Columbia, Vancouver.

 Yip Sang, incidentally, had an unusually large number of children, daughters as well as at least 18 sons.
-However, in 1904 most of Yip's own daughters were too young to belong, and his sons were much too young to have fathered grandaughters.
+However, in 1904 most of Yip's own daughters were too young to belong, and his sons were much too young to have fathered granddaughters.
 This may explain why so many wives and daughters of nephews were included along with Yip's eldest daughter, Jinwei or Gum Mei (4E above).
 That an 11 year-old girl had to be shown as a full member could mean that the Vancouver branch of the Ladies' Baohuanghui was not overwhelmed with applications for membership.

 Yip Gum Mei (4E) with father, Yip Sang, and three brothers in 1909.
 She was 16 when this photo was taken.
 Photo from NARA Chinese Exckusion Files,